reside-eng/take-home-assignment-nodejs-simplyrets/PLEASE_READ_FIRST.md

 # Acceptance criteria

-Your task is to build a REST API usingSQLite to manage a property list.
+Your task is to build a REST API using SQLite to manage a property list.

-The API should enable users perform CRUD actions (create, read, update, delete) on property data from the database.
+The API should enable users to perform CRUD actions (create, read, update, delete) on property data from the database.

 Requests should be validated where applicable.